Acyclic Edge Coloring through the Lov\'asz Local Lemma: A Bound for the Acyclic Chromatic Index

-Now by a simple search (through Maple, for the code see \cite{GKPT2}) we found that for $\gamma=1.73095$, the unique positive solution of \eqref{FSequation} in the radius of convergence is $\tau=0.1747094762$, and this value of $\tau$ gives to $\rho$ in \eqref{phi} $\rho=0.9999789027<1$.
-Therefore by making use of \eqref{colfinalbound} and working as in the previous section, we get:
+Now by a simple search (through Maple, for the code see \cite{GKPT2}) we found that for $\gamma=1.73095$, the unique positive solution of \eqref{FSequation} in the radius of convergence is $\tau=0.1747094762$, and this value of $\tau$ gives $1/\rho=0.9999789027<1$.
+Therefore by making use of \eqref{eq:colfinalbound}, we get:

-\begin{theorem} Assuming $\Delta$, the maximum degree of the graph $G$, is constant, and given the availability of at least $3.74(\Delta-1)+1$ colors, there exists an integer $N$, which depends linearly on $m$, the number of edges of $G$, and a constant $\rho \in (0,1)$ such that if $n/\log n \geq N$ then the probability that \emph{\cola} executes more than $n$ calls of \emph{\reco} is $< \rho^n$. \end{theorem} Now if the graph has girth $2r-1$ for $r\geq 4$, the previous arguments carry over with minimal changes.
-Namely, equation \eqref{colsumvalid} becomes:
+\begin{theorem} Assuming $\Delta$, the maximum degree of the graph $G$, is constant, and given the availability of at least $3.74(\Delta-1)+1$ colors, there exists an integer $N$, which depends linearly on $m$, the number of edges of $G$, and a constant $\rho >1 $ such that if $n/\log n \geq N$ then the probability that \emph{\cola} executes at least $n$ calls of \emph{\reco} is $< (1/\rho)^n$; therefore the graph has an acyclic edge coloring. \end{theorem} Now if the graph has girth $2r-1$ for $r\geq 4$, the previous arguments carry over with minimal changes.
+Namely, equation \eqref{eq:colsumvalid} becomes:

 Also in \eqref{Q} and \eqref{W}, the starting point of the summation is changed from $3$ to $r$.
 Moreover, equation \eqref{W2} becomes:

 and equation \eqref{defphi} becomes:

 Working as before, we get numerical results depicted in Figure~\ref{fig:girth} with sample specific values explicitly given in Figure~\ref{fig:results}.